ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 {:.distinction.distinction-warning}

 Remember that plants, no matter whether they are herbs or other potted plants cannot be placed at a spot where a stovetop or an oven is located.
 High temperature might make them wither.
-If you have the possibiility, place the plants on the windowsill.
+If you have the possibility, place the plants on the windowsill.

 ## A strong color accent – equipment and accessories

-There is also another, quite interesting solution for those who cannot imagine disrupting the harmony a white kitchen with large, colorful equipment.
+There is also another, quite an interesting solution for those who cannot imagine disrupting the harmony a white kitchen with large, colorful equipment.
 It's **accessories such as dinnerware, glasses, tableware.**

 It's an ideal option, that can be changed freely along with the new trends.
 A white kitchen doesn't set any limits in this regard.
 You can use a **colorful crockery set in your favourite shade**, choose colorful glasses or even coasters.